-During the period ended 30 June 2021, the authority has one litigation in the court at the court of appeal, however according to the advice of Independent lawyer the claim has no serious impact to the Authority.
+During the period ended 30 June 2022, the authority has one litigation in the court at the court of appeal, however the claim seems to have no serious impact to the Authority.
 Details of the case refer note 27.

 2.24.
 ACCOUNTING POLICIES